FREE SHIPPING on orders of $85 or more

-Covington Settlers in the United States in the 17th Century
+Covington Settlers in United States in the 17th Century

-Covington Settlers in the United States in the 18th Century
+Covington Settlers in United States in the 18th Century

-Covington Settlers in the United States in the 19th Century
+Covington Settlers in United States in the 19th Century

 The Covington Family Crest was acquired from the Houseofnames.com archives.
 The Covington Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.